 Jeremy is a Fellow of the Arbitrators’ and Mediators’ Institute of New Zealand for Arbitration; he is the youngest person to have achieved this distinction.
 He is also a Fellow of the Chartered Institute of Arbitrators.
 Jeremy also received the Sir Ronald Davison Award for excellence in arbitral award writing.
 He is available to appear as counsel in arbitrations and to take appointments as an arbitrator.

 Jeremy was awarded the 2017 NZ Law Awards Artemis Executive Recruitment Young Private Practice Lawyer of the Year (under 35).
 Being described as “a clear winner in this category”, the judges praised Jeremy for having an impressive career to date.

 Prior to joining the bar Jeremy was a partner at Wynn Williams where he led the Dispute Resolution team for eight years and was the senior litigation partner by the time he left.

 Outside of work, Jeremy is active in the community.
-He serves as Deputy Legal Adviser to the Primates of New Zealand and from 2008 to 2020 was the Vice-Chancellor and then Chancellor of the Anglican Diocese of Christchurch.
+He serves as Deputy Legal Adviser to the Primates of New Zealand and is the Chancellor of the Anglican Diocese of Waiapu.
+From 2008 to 2020 was the Vice-Chancellor and then Chancellor of the Anglican Diocese of Christchurch.
 He also served as a member of the Legislation Design Advisory Committee which reviews proposed legislation for the Attorney-General and Parliament.